An obstetrician (pregnancy doctor) will advise you on the most suitable treatment for your ectopic pregnancy.

 - your body mass index (BMI) is very high

-- you have had previous surgery on your tummy
+- you've had previous surgery on your tummy

 Having treatment with methotrexate will mean you will have to wait longer to try to get pregnant again.

-Methotrexate is a drug used in chemotherapy.
+Methotrexate is also used in chemotherapy.
 It stays in your cells for 12 weeks.
 You should not try to get pregnant again for 12 weeks after getting methotrexate.
 Use contraception during this time.

 Medical treatment also takes longer to remove the pregnancy than surgery.
-You'll need to be followed up by your obstetrician for a longer period of time, possibly 3 weeks.
+You'll usually have a follow-up appointment with your obstetrician within 30 days.

-7 in 100 women with an ectopic pregnancy will need to have surgery.
+- 7% of women with an ectopic pregnancy will need surgery following methotrexate

 Surgical treatment

 This is normally a laparoscopy, which is a type of keyhole surgery.
-A small cut is made in your tummy and the fertilised egg is removed.
-The fallopian tube, or part of the fallopian tube, is normally removed too.
+A small cut is made in your tummy and the ectopic pregnancy is removed.
+The fallopian tube, or part of the fallopian tube, is often removed too.

 Open surgery (known as a laparotomy) may be needed if there is internal bleeding, or in an emergency situation.
 This is done through a larger cut in your tummy.

-The medical team will send any tissue removed during an operation to a laboratory to test.
-Speak to your doctor about what happens after this.
+The medical team will send any tissue removed during surgery to a laboratory to test.
+Talk to your doctor about what happens after this.

 Discuss your treatment with your doctor